15 Must-See Horror Anime Movies, Ranked

 4. Paprika (2006)

-Satoshi Kon left us an indelible swan song with 2006's "Paprika," his last feature before he died in 2010.
-Unlike "Perfect Blue," which features a psychological hellscape, "Paprika" is a psychedelic journey through dreams that addresses the terrifying malleability of the human mind.
+The last movie in Satoshi Kon's incredible filmography, 2006's "Paprika" is an incredible swan song from the legendary animator who died in 2010.
+Unlike "Perfect Blue," which features a psychological hellscape, "Paprika" is a psychedelic journey through dreams that addresses the terrifying malleability of the human mind, easily making it one of the best horror anime movies.

 Dr. Atsuko Chiba is using a device called the DC Mini to illegally access the dreams of her psychiatric patients.
 By assuming her dream persona, Paprika, Chiba enters people's dreams to better analyze their subconscious.
 But, of course, such power is easily abused, and scientists with evil intentions steal the device and infiltrate unsuspecting minds, and manipulating people into killing themselves.
 Chiba dives into a world of colorful dreams to keep it all from oozing into the real world.